bparticle/er301-hub/README.md

 ## Netlify

 The master branch is continuously deployed on Netlify.
 As soon as the pull request is merged the changes are live. 🎉

 ## Organization

 Organizing the different packages, units, presets and matching them with different firmware versions is currently what I'm trying to conceptualize in my head.
 Stay tuned. 😁

 ## Local testing

-run ´npm install´ and then ´npm run dev´ in the folder to run Nuxt locally.
+run `npm install` and then `npm run dev` in the folder to run Nuxt locally.
 The default port is http://localhost:3000/